Global Financial Development Database (GFDD)

 Latest Version of the Dataset

-June 2016: The Global Financial Development Database has been updated with latest information, up to 2014.
+June 2017: The Global Financial Development Database has been updated with

 September 2015: Relative to its November 2013 version, the September 2015 version of the GFDD adds 4 new indicators.
 In line with the theme on long-term finance of the 2015/2016 Global Financial Development Report, these newly introduced indicators provides country-level information on the volume and average maturity of new syndicated loan and corporate bond issuances.
 The recent version also improves the quality of the database by fixing errors in the calculation procedures, checking some series for irregularities, and employing the latest available data from Bankscope, Bank for International Settlements, IMF’s International Financial Statistics and Financial Soundness Indicators Database.
 The database was updated by Thierry Tressel, Nan Zhou and Jeanne Verrier, with contributions from Erik Feyen and Subika Farazi.